metalg091/javaDestructurizer/README.md

 ## Please drop a **Star** if you found it useful

 # Usage:
 Place the main.cpp and the generate.sh in the same folder.
 Place them in a director so that all the structure tests are in the same or a sub-directory.
 Then just start the generat.sh and enjoy.
-For more manual usage compile the program, and give the file as a parameter!
+For more manual usage compile the program, and give the test file as a parameter!

 # PLEASE REPORT ANY UNCOVERED CASES!!!

 Submit them through github as an issue it makes it easier to handle!
-Also, attach the failing test-file!
+Also, attach the failing test file!

 # Contributing: